 If that describes you, then robo-advisors are the perfect platforms to begin investing through.

 Popular robo-advisors often require little or no money to begin investing.
-For example, Betterment requires no upfront investment at all, while Wealthfront requires just $500 to open an account, but you get the ability to create your own portfolio of ETFs OR choose one created by the experts over at Wealthfront.
+For example, Betterment requires a $10 minimum investment to get started, while Wealthfront requires just $500 to open an account, but you get the ability to create your own portfolio of ETFs OR choose one created by the experts over at Wealthfront.

 When you just don’t have time to manage your investments